pcwii/c25k-skill/README.md

 The skill will keep track of the last week #, day # that you completed and proceed through each day of the workout found in the json file.
 * The skill will loose this information if the mycroft is rebooted or the skill is updated.
+    - Mycroft does not properly push websettings changes in skills to the web ui.
-    * I will work to address this in future updates (20200202).
+    - I will work to address this in future updates (20200202).

 ## Examples
 * "Let's go for a run"
 * "Start my workout"
 * "Change my workout to week 3 day 4"
+    - [ ] WIP (20200202)

 ## Credits
 pcwii